ah-ansari/cim/README.md

 # cim
 Source code of the implementations for the paper:

-**Competitive Influence Maximization: Integrating Budget Allocation and Seed Selection**
+**"Competitive Influence Maximization: Integrating Budget Allocation and Seed Selection"**

 ## Description:
 The repository consists of: